Reza Salmanian

 Who I am

-I'm a senior software engineer and architect who spends most of my time on systems that sit at the center of a business — the platforms finance, sales, and operations teams depend on every day.
-My work spans full-stack engineering, cloud architecture, and, more recently, AI systems that reason across an entire business rather than a single feature.
+I'm a full-stack software engineer and systems architect who spends most of my time on systems that sit at the center of a business — the platforms finance, sales, and operations teams depend on every day.
+My work spans full-stack engineering, secure API design, and, increasingly, AI systems that reason across a whole business rather than a single feature.

 I care most about the layer where technical decisions become business outcomes: how a data model shapes what a company can report on, how a permissions design determines what an AI assistant is allowed to see, how a deployment strategy affects how confidently a team can ship.
-That's the work I enjoy most, and the reason I've moved from feature delivery into architecture and technical leadership over the course of my career.
+That's the work I enjoy most — and the reason I founded CBSai, where I own the architecture and full-stack delivery of a multi-tenant SaaS platform end to end, rather than just one layer of it.

 How I think as an engineer